 4. NDVI variants: NDRE, MSAVI2, and VISIBLE

-This index detects changes in chlorophyll content, which is one of the main indicators of nitrogen inside the leaves.
+This index detects changes in chlorophyll content, one of the leading indicators of nitrogen inside the leaves.

 NDRE = (NIR – RED EDGE) / (NIR + RED EDGE)